 - Vocational Therapy.
-Vocational therapists provide guidance on how patients can best manage in the workplace.
+Vocational therapists provide guidance on how to best manage in the workplace.

 - Speech/Language Therapy.
 Speech and language therapists treat problems with speech and communication.
 They can also help address problems with swallowing.

 - Psychological Therapies.
-Psychotherapy can help patients and their families cope with the emotional aspects of living with MS. Some patients may benefit from cognitive-behavioral therapy to help develop techniques for dealing with and overcoming negative thought patterns.
+Psychotherapy can help patients and their families cope with the emotional aspects of living with MS. Some people with MS may benefit from cognitive-behavioral therapy to help develop techniques for dealing with and overcoming negative thought patterns.